Va1orance/Stern/README.md

 ```

 ## Alternatives
-Stern is a solid layout, but it does feature some problems (mainly LHM).
+Although Stern is a solid layout, but it does feature some problems (mainly LHM).
 Here are some other layouts that it compares to:

 Dusk (https://altlayouts.com/dusk/)
 ```